My Genealogy and History Page of

 His mine was later to become the Souris Valley Coal Co. mine in 1895, with a 8ft coal seam.
 Located on SE 1/4 of Sec 4. tp2, Range 6, W2nd, east of Roche Percee.

-Another version said THE JOHN TAYLOR FAMILY who came from Winnipeg Manitoba, but John was only one of seven sons of Richard, and he was appointed to manage the mine only.
+Another version said The John Taylor Family who came from Winnipeg Manitoba, but John was only one of seven sons of Richard, and he was appointed to manage the mine only.
 Another of Richard's sons was R.R.
 Taylor Jr. All of this info comes from a family source, Kaye Taylor, wife of Delbert G. Taylor, who is the Great-Grandson of Richard Radcliffe Taylor.
 Also adding info was Rhonda, Kaye and Delbert's daughter.
 I thank them all very much for this update on history.

 Now we know it

-was named after Richard Radcliffe Taylor Sr.
+was named after Richard Ratcliffe Taylor Sr.

 Deep Seam Coal Mining